TV Nacional: History

-Rádio Nacional do Rio de Janeiro planned to have its television station in 1954, in the then capital, Rio de Janeiro, however, it did not proceed due to the political crisis that the country found itself in in 1954, after the death of Getúlio Vargas.
+Rádio Nacional do Rio de Janeiro planned to have its television station in 1954, in the then capital, Rio de Janeiro, however, it did not proceed due to the political crisis that the country found itself in during 1954, after the death of Getúlio Vargas.
 It was only during the JK government that the concession of Rádio Nacional was authorized, this time in Brasília.

 During the construction of the new federal capital, the Brazilian government opened a public tender for the acquisition of three television concessions for Diários Associados, Emissoras Unidas and the Union itself.
 On April 21, 1960, at the inauguration of the city, TV Nacional entered on air on an experimental basis, together with TV Brasília and TV Alvorada, on VHF channel 3.
 TV Nacional was the first state-owned broadcaster in Brazil.
 Initially it had a diverse program offer, ranging from its own telenovelas to political coverage of the new capital.
 The station was named after its sister station, Rádio Nacional de Brasília.

 On May 5th, a group of directors from Rádio Nacional in Rio de Janeiro formed by Paulo Netto, Paulo Tapajós, Ghiaroni, Nestor de Holanda and Lourival Marques arrived in Brasília for a meeting where it was decided that June 4th would be the date for the official launch of the station.
 On this day, at 8 pm, the station begins its broadcasts definitively with the arrival of the President of the Republic Juscelino Kubitschek and his entourage.
 Then, the Rádio Nacional orchestra plays the Brazilian National Anthem with maestro Radamés Gnattali conducting, and presenter César de Alencar leads the Show de Inauguração, the channel's first program.

 The following day, Nacional airs the first programs: Dedé e Dino (directed by the then rising comedian Dedé Santana together with his brother Dino Santana and with the participation of actress Ana Rosa), Encontro Musical Bossa Nova (directed by Gerly Rodrigues and with the participation by guitarist Dilermando Reis) and Pelos Caminhos da Música (directed and presented by Paulo Netto and ensemble by Bernard Condorsiê).
 Also at this time, an auditorium program aimed at children presented by Wanderley Mattos and live theater plays staged and directed by Shirley Padrão were created.

 During João Goulart's government, TV Nacional delayed paying its actors' salaries for months, only being returned at the beginning of the military regime.